json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ## Enable ModelState Validation

-If you would like to use ASP.NET Core ModelState validation into your controllers when creating / updating resources, set `ValidateModelState` to `true`.
+If you would like to use ASP.NET ModelState validation into your controllers when creating / updating resources, set `ValidateModelState` to `true`.
 By default, no model validation is performed.

+How nullability affects ModelState validation is described [here](~/usage/resources/nullability.md).

 ```c#
 options.ValidateModelState = true;